-SLR Consulting (Canada) Ltd. (SLR) was retained by Mountain Ash Limited Partnership (Mountain Ash) to update the Conceptual Stormwater Management Plan (SWMP) to manage surface water from a proposed aggregate resource development at Rocky View County, Alberta.
-The assessment is required to ensure sustainable and effective management of surface water quality to protect existing local water users and the natural environment, which includes neighbouring domestic wells and the Big Hill Springs Provincial Park.

-A SWMP was previously developed for the site in 2016 (SLR 2016).
-The SWMP has been revisited to consider the new phase mine plan developed in 2019.
+A conceptual Stormwater Management Plan (SWMP) was developed for the Project in 2016 (SLR 2016).
+The SWMP is required to ensure sustainable and effective management of surface water quality to protect existing local water users and the natural environment, which includes neighboring domestic wells and the Big Hill Springs Provincial Park.
+The conceptual SWMP has been revisited to consider the new phase mine plan developed in 2019.
 The water management strategy previously proposed, which is discussed in this report, has been maintained for the updated SWMP.

-1.1 Site Description
+1.1 Hydrogeology